cgoncalves/cumulus_topology_converter/README.md

 3. Submit a PR on the **Development Branch**

-## New Features in v4.6.4
+## New Features in v4.6.5
-* Support for Vagrant v1.9.7
+* Support for Vagrant versions 1.8.6+
-* Support for Easy edits for simultaneous simulations in Vbox via SIMid parameter.
+* Added enhancements to Helper Scripts to improve DHCP Request Timing
+* Added Automatic MGMT_IP Assignment for devices using the -c Workflow
+* Added Limited support for booting older 2.5.x versions of Vx.

 ### Bugfixes:
-* Fix for Issue #65
-* Fix for DHCP range code not being invoked in -c workflow
+* N/A

 ## Changelog:
+* v4\.6\.5 2017\_09\_13: Support for Vagrant versions 1.8.6+.
+Added enhancements to Helper Scripts to improve DHCP Request timing.
+Added Automatic Management IP Address assignment for all devices when using the "-c" workflow.
+Added Limited support for booting older 2.5.x versions of Vx.
 * v4\.6\.4 2017\_08\_28: Removed Errant reference_topology.dot file.
 Fixing PXEboot semantics and fetch_udev_file.yml playbook.
 Fixed DHCP Range issue with the "-c" workflow.
 Added support for vagrant= on the oob-mgmt-server in oob-mgmt-server /w "-c" workflow.
 Added support for simid in virtualbox.
 Fix for Issue #65.
 * v4\.6\.3 2017\_06\_28: Added support for new prefixes other than /24 for the "-c" workflow.
 Fixed Issue #62 and a regression in automatic NCLU support for the vagrant user.
 * v4\.6\.2 2017\_06\_22: Added support for Python3.
 Added support for vagrant_user node attribute.
 Convert '/' characters to '-' now (for Cisco interface names) FR#51.
 Fixed AC97 Audio Driver issue (Virtualbox).
 Fixed the OOB-MGMT switch out of order config (issue #54).
 Removed reference to debian82 image (issue #52).